 What Is Canola Oil?

-This difference is because the plants that produce Canola Oil have been bred from rapeseed plants to contain less Erucic Acid which is known to cause adverse health effects.
+This difference is because the plants that produce Canola Oil have been bred from rapeseed plants to contain less Erucic Acid, which is known to cause adverse health effects.

 Canola Oil Nutrition

-This is because this closely mimics a dog’s ancestral diet and their digestive systems are designed to absorb and digest animal fat.
+This is because this closely mimics a dog’s ancestral diet, and their digestive systems are designed to absorb and digest animal fat.

 As regular readers of the site will know, we are firm believers in the Omega 3 Fatty Acids and the health benefits they can provide to dogs.

 Dog Food Brands That Use Canola Oil

 While far from the most popular addition to dog food recipes, many brands use Canola Oil in their products in varying quantities.